-Serena Network Namespace Extension
+ZDD Network Namespace Extension

-The Windows Explorer tree forms a hierarchy of folders known as the Shell namespace.
+The File Explorer tree forms a hierarchy of folders known as the Shell namespace.
 The core part of the tree representing directories and files on your computer is known as the file system namespace.
-The file system namespace is the section of the Explorer tree under "Computer" ("My Computer" or "My Network Places" \rightarrow "Entire Network" on Windows XP).
+The file system namespace is the section of the Explorer tree under "Computer".

 There are extensions to the Shell namespace, known as namespace extensions.
 Namespace extensions include the "Recycle Bin" and "Documents" ("My Documents").
-ChangeMan ZDD provides a "Serena Network" namespace extension, which consists of the parts of the Explorer tree under "Serena Network".
-The Serena Network server items directly under "Network" (or "My Network Places") are also shortcuts into the Serena Network namespace extension.
+ChangeMan ZDD provides a "ZDD Network" namespace extension, which consists of the parts of the Explorer tree under "ZDD Network".
+The ZDD Network server items directly under "Network" (or "My Network Places") are also shortcuts into the ZDD Network namespace extension.

-There are three ways to access ChangeMan ZDD in the Windows Explorer:
+There are three ways to access ChangeMan ZDD in the File Explorer:

-- From the "Serena Network" item (Serena Network blue and yellow icon) at the top tree level. - From a server item (computer icon) directly under "Network" ("My Network Places" in Windows XP).

-■ From a mapped drive letter under "Computer" ("My Computer" on Windows XP).
+- From the "ZDD Network" item (ZDD Network blue and yellow icon) at the top tree level. - From a server item (computer icon) directly under "Network". - From a mapped drive letter under "Computer".
 This method is not recommended.

-The first two methods use the new "Serena Network" namespace extension.
+The first two methods use the new "ZDD Network" namespace extension.
 The last method goes through the normal file system namespace and is not recommended; for example, custom columns and tool tip pop-ups are not available using this method.
-You will get improved performance and greater functionality if you go through the Serena Network namespace.
+You will get improved performance and greater functionality if you go through the ZDD Network namespace.

-Although 8.1.3 still allows you to map a mainframe server to a drive letter, it is recommended that you no longer use that approach.
+Although you can to map a mainframe server to a drive letter, it is recommended that you not use that approach.